Thick oriented and nonoriented center-vortex $SU(N)$ configurations with fractional topological charge lumps: Introduction

 Configurations with nontrivial charge have long been regarded as relevant for understanding nonperturbative phenomena.
 Indeed, by the Atiyah–Singer index theorem, $Q$ is related to the difference between the number of left- and right-handed zero modes of the Euclidean Dirac operator.
 In turn, the spectral eigenvalue density of the Dirac operator near zero determines the chiral condensate through the Banks–Casher relation~\cite{BanksCasher}.
 Thus, fluctuations in the topological sector of the gauge field ensemble control the distribution of low-lying Dirac eigenvalues and thereby are expected to drive chiral symmetry breaking in the QCD vacuum.

 Among the gauge field configurations that contribute to the topological charge, center vortices are the most prominent, as they are also strongly believed to play a fundamental role in the confinement mechanism of pure YM theory \cite{Greensite:2003bk}.
 From the lattice perspective, center-projection methods have been employed to isolate the vortex content of YM configurations.
 Removing center vortices from gauge configurations suppresses confinement~\cite{DelDebbio:1997ke}, the topological susceptibility, as well as chiral symmetry breaking~\cite{vortex-removed}.
 However, globally oriented center vortices have vanishing $Q$, so nonoriented configurations are essential for generating a nontrivial topological charge and, hence, a nonvanishing susceptibility~\cite{top-2,vortex-en}.
 Indeed, in these works, the topological charge density is shown to arise at intersection points between thin center-vortex sheets or from writhing segments.
-In particular, at the intersections, the topological charge in $SU(3)$ was found to take the values $1/3$ and $2/3$ (see also Refs. \cite{C-1} and \cite{C-2}).
+In particular, at the intersections, the topological charge in $SU(3)$ was found to take the values $1/3$ and $2/3$ (see also Refs. \cite{C-1,H-2} and \cite{C-2}).
 The origin of the writhe contribution was clarified in Ref. \cite{top-3} through regularized calculations in the $SU(2)$ case.
 Remarkably, after appropriate smoothing to account for nonorientability, vortex-only ensembles in $SU(2)$ Yang--Mills theory were shown to reproduce the full nonperturbative topological susceptibility~\cite{top-1}.
 The nonoriented component, where center vortices in the network contain non-Abelian monopoles with adjoint Cartan flux, was also shown to be essential to drive the formation of the confining flux tube between quark probes in pure $SU(N)$ YM theory \cite{Oxman:2021yij}.
 Recently, nonoriented center vortices were shown to be preferred saddle points when the theory is defined in compactified spacetimes \cite{yuya}.
+In this context, fractional topological excitations in the $CP^{N-1}$ model on a two-dimensional torus with nontrivial ’t Hooft twist have been explicitly constructed and analyzed in Ref. \cite{compact-2}, where their relation to twisted boundary conditions and fractional sectors is discussed.